 No Gospel Truth in Science

-A crucial point about science I couldn’t have put any better.
+A crucial point about science I couldn't have put any better.
 Science is an ongoing conversation, not a series of absolute determinations.
 Anytime a radical result is announced, we should really think about its implications in terms of if the results are replicated or hold up under further analysis.
-Every paper is only part of that conversation.
+Every paper is only part of … Continue reading No Gospel Truth in Science

 Agency, consciousness, and purpose